groonga/groonga/doc/source/reference/commands/column_create.rst

        that enables LZ4 support.

        Compression by LZ4 is faster than compression by zlib.
-But Compression by LZ4 is lower space efficiency than compression by zlib.
+But compression by LZ4 is lower space efficiency than compression by zlib.

        This flag is available only for ``COLUMN_SCALAR`` and